 Freedom of speech is guaranteed under both the U.S. and California Constitutions.
 Speech generally is fully protected unless it is accompanied by, or incites, illegal activity.
 This includes the expression of unpopular or controversial viewpoints and speech that is viewed as hatefulor offensive.
 While the University cannot regulate the content of protected speech, it can regulate the time, place and manner of activities on campus.

-During this election season, please remember that constitutionally protected speech alone is not subject to discipline under the Code of Student Conduct.
+Please remember that constitutionally protected speech alone is not subject to discipline under the Code of Student Conduct.
 Nevertheless, conduct that violates University rules is not protected, such as threats of violence, bullying, and/or certain severe or pervasive harassment.
 Our office can help if you need to report such conduct.

 The Office of Student Rights and Responsibilities provides services for students planning to protest: